NonlinearFruit/ultimate-tic-tac-toe/README.md

 - Bot that uses a minimax via some heuristic
 - Bot that does a monte-carlo tree search
     - play-the-game optionally takes a multiboard
-- Better display
-    - Display boards that are won as the symbol that won it
 - renovate

 ### Demo